This post may contain affiliate links. Please see my Amazon affiliate disclosure at the bottom of this page or click here

 - BUT always look out for better offer prices on smaller packages

-- Look for frequent buyer schemes e.g. Amazon’s Subscribe & Save (UK) on food stuffs that you don’t want to buy in bulk because they don’t keep e.g. nuts, seeds
+- Look for frequent buyer schemes, e.g. Amazon’s Subscribe & Save on foodstuffs that you don’t want to buy in bulk because they don’t keep, e.g. nuts and seeds.

-- Bulk cook & freeze core items you can use in lots of meals e.g. mashed potato, cheese sauce, pasta sauce
+- Bulk cook and freeze core items you can use in many meals, e.g. mashed potato, cheese sauce, pasta sauce.

-- Wash and chop up veg all in one go and freeze portions so you stop chucking out soggy veg at the bottom of the fridge
+- Wash and chop vegetables in one go and freeze portions, so you stop chucking out soggy vegetables at the bottom of the fridge.

-- Buy slightly bruised, mishapen veg going cheap for cooking stews and sauces – our greengrocer sells “cooking” peppers and tomatoes for less than half the price as so many people won’t buy them unless perfect and they taste better for being slightly over ripe
+- Buy slightly bruised, misshapen veg going cheap for cooking stews and sauces – our greengrocer sells ‘cooking’ peppers and tomatoes for less than half the price as so many people won’t buy them unless perfect and they taste better for being slightly overripe.

-- Cook with beans and pulses whenever you can to provide healthy cheap protein – if the family claim not to like blend into sauces and soups
+- Cook with beans and pulses whenever you can to provide healthy, cheap protein – if the family claim not to like blending them into sauces and soups.

-- Grow your own courgettes (zuchinni) – even if you’ve got a tiny garden and you’re a totally amateur gardener (like me!) you’ll get a glut
+- Grow your own courgettes (zucchini) – even if you’ve got a tiny garden and you’re a total amateur gardener (like me!), you’ll get a glut.

-- Grow spinach and chard … as zuchinni v easy and will keep going into the winter
+- Grow spinach and chard … as zucchini v easy and will keep going into the winter.

 - Pick your own soft fruit and freeze them